-Peirre Gasly is a French formula one driver currently racing for the Torro Rosso F1 team alongside Brendon Hartley as his team mate.
-He comes from a motorsport enthusiastic family, his grandfather being a kart racer and his father who has tried his hand in various racing disciplines, Gasly too was well framed and talented enough to make it to the F1 arena at a very young age of 21 years.
+Pierre Gasly is a French formula one driver currently racing for the Red Bull Racing F1 team alongside Max Verstappen.
+He comes from a motorsport enthusiastic family, his grandfather being a kart racer and his father has tried his hand in various racing disciplines, Gasly too was well framed and talented enough to make it to the F1 arena at the very young age of 21 years.

 The road to Formula 1

-After an impressive 2011 maiden season at the French F4 Championship finishing at 3rd place, he moved up to 2-litre Formula Renault in the following year and went on to win the championship in 2013 season, which earned him a signing from Red Bull for the junior driver programme.
+After an impressive 2011 maiden season at the French F4 Championship finishing at 3rd place, he moved up to 2-liter Formula Renault in the following year and went on to win the championship in the 2013 season, which earned him a signing from Red Bull for the junior driver program.

 Got a promotion to GP2 series now known as F2 in 2015 season.
 Though he secured three pole positions and four podiums, the season was overall a moderate one for Gasly.
 In 2016, Gasly became a frontrunner of the GP2 series by winning the championship through four wins and nine podiums.